Azure/Azure-Verified-Modules/docs/content/contributing/process.md

    - Move the issue into "In development" column in [AVM - Modules Triage](https://aka.ms/avm/moduletriage) GitHub Project
    - Add the "Status: Owners Identified 🤘" label to the issue
      - Remove the "Needs: Module Owner 📣" label from the issue, if applied
-10. Update the AVM Central Module Indexes CSV files
+10. Update the AVM Module Indexes CSV files
 11. Use the following values from the module index CSV file(s) explicitly:
     - `ModuleName`
     - `TelemetryIdPrefix`